Twisted embeddings of tori have small extrinsic systole: Introduction

+\begin{remark} Here, the symbol $\lesssim$ means that the left-hand side is less than the right-hand side, up to multiplication by a universal constant.
+Henceforth, the underlying constant in the symbol $\lesssim$ will always be universal. \end{remark}

-Note that the inequality is invariant under scaling of $T$.
+\begin{remark} Note that the inequality is invariant under scaling of $T$.
 Furthermore, $T$ need not be unknottedly embedded in $\mathbb{R}^3$.
 In any case, there are always two homology classes on $T$ that are trivial in the two components of the complement.
-Note also that the hypotheses regarding $u$ and $v$ are symmetric.
+Note also that the hypotheses regarding $u$ and $v$ are symmetric. \end{remark}

 \cref{main embedding theorem} is most interesting when $\sys_u(T)$ is large compared to $\Area(T)$.
-In this case, the conclusion of the theorem is that a small ball in $\mathbb{R}^3$ contains a non-contractible curve on $T$, even if the systole of $T$ is not necessarily small.
+In this case, the conclusion of the theorem is that a small ball in $\mathbb{R}^3$ contains a non-contractible curve on $T$, even if $\sys(T)$ is not necessarily small.
 This motivates the following definition:

 \begin{definition} The extrinsic systole of $T$, denoted $\sys_{\mathbb{R}^3}(T)$, is the diameter of the smallest ball in $\mathbb{R}^3$ that contains a non-contractible curve on $T$. \end{definition}